qouteall/imm_ptl_wiki_copy/Portals.md

 ![](https://i.ibb.co/jrXPhqV/2020-05-26-22-03-59.png)

 Use command `/portal global create_inward_wrapping <x1> <z1> <x2> <z2>` to create an inward wrapping zone.
+The zone can be very big because it generates global portals.

 The outward world wrapping isolates an area out of space.
 When you want to go into it from the left, you will appear on the right.